Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 .. figure:: L_constraints_crop.png
    :name: fig:L_constraints

    Diagram depicting the implementation of the coil position optimisation procedures (left); with no exclusion zones, and (right); with exclusion zones.
 Each PF coil is assigned an :math:`L` value, with bounds :math:`L_{min}` and :math:`L_{max}`.
-The exclusion zones in this example were calculated in the BLUEPRINT code assuming a vertical maintenance approach.
+The exclusion zones in this example were calculated in the bluemira code assuming a vertical maintenance approach.

 For the central solenoid, a similar approach to the one described above is taken, except that we use a straight vertical line as the